PsiQ/qref/docs/design.md

 want to make sure everyone gets consistent results no matter what parsing library they use.

+The second reason concerns only `children` field and is much more nuanced, but essentially boils down to the fact that lists are naturally better suited for storing ordered information.
+While QREF format itself does not enforce ordering on the input data, there might be algorithms that utilize particular ordering of subroutines.
+Therefore, it is essential that at least the order of children is expressed in a list.

+!!! note

+    When constructing instances of QREF pydantic models, lists of ports and resources are sorted alphabetically by name.
+However, initial order of children is always preserved.

 ## Why isn't routine a top level object?